 Now we come to the final and arguably most difficult area of septic-safe products: laundry detergents.
 As with the other categories of cleaning products, there is no shortage of harmful, chemically based products to choose from!
 Again, not to harp too much on this point, but we highly recommend that you refrain from chemical products!
 Especially since a load of laundry produces a significantly large amount of wastewater, a chemical laundry detergent can wreak havoc on your septic system.

 When choosing a septic-safe laundry detergent, you should look for products that are plant-based.
 Also, be sure to check the ingredients list on your laundry detergent.
 You should be looking specifically for the following three harmful chemicals:

 These chemicals will be very harmful to the bacteria in your tank, and it’s best that you avoid them.
 As far as specific septic-safe laundry detergents go, we have compiled a short list of some products that will not harm the bacteria in your tank:

 While there are other septic-safe laundry detergent products out there, these are some of the best.
-Using these products should not harm the bacteria in your septic tank.
+If you use these products, they shouldn't harm the bacteria in your septic tank.

 Finding products you trust that don’t harm your septic system can sometimes be a difficult task.
 But at the end of the day, you don’t want to be causing large problems down the road by settling for caustic chemicals.
-We believe products used in your home should be safe for you, your family and your septic.
-If we fit into that picture, great, if not, then at the very least we hope this article has been informative and helpful.
+We believe products used in your home should be safe for you, your family, and your septic system.
+If we at Unique Drain & Septic fit into that picture, great!
+If not, then at the very least we hope this article has been informative and helpful.

 If you have any further questions, concerns, or general comments, please don’t hesitate to reach out.
 We would love to help you!
 You may reach us at firstname.lastname@example.org.